 After setting up your build plate, select the type of component that will be printed.
 A "Start" does not have a connecting pin at the beginning of the part, just as an "End" doesn't have one at the end.
 A "Middle" part has a connecting pin at both ends, and a "Solo" part doesn't have one at either end, as it is intended to function independantly.
 From there, select the height of the hook system (in millimeters - the length and thickness will be determined automatically), the number of hooks you'd like print in one piece, and finish by selecting the type of "hook" for each number of hooks selected.
 If you'd like to leave a gap between hooks for bulky items, select "Blank" for the hook type.

 Give a Shout Out

 Customizable Modular Hook System by gearworks is licensed under the Creative Commons - Attribution - Non-Commercial license.

-We're sure gearworks would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure gearworks would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).